 I have tried multiple times over the last couple days to get this to post.
 My whole autosave drafts have disappeared.
 The backups were missing too.
 The page would not save, when I tried to publish it, there would be an error and all of my changes wouldn’t save but disappear.
 I’m tenacious though and I have proven to be successful, regards of the headaches I’ve experienced in trying to publish this.
 I have written and rewritten this post several times, only I’m too stupid to quit or give up or otherwise throw in the towel.
 It’s my blog and if I want to post pictures of ghosts and postmortem people, then I will.
 That being said, enjoy.
-You can click on each of the pictures to view a larger version of them.

 After she was done and on her way back to the car, she did an impromptu and snapped a picture of her husband who was waiting in the car for her.